caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - Context, re-use and complexity are our constraints
   - Is this problem a "common case"?
 Is there an easy solution?
   - Is an increase in complexity worth supporting the common case?
-  - Do we make a custom element for this app that includes the index_recipes functions?
+  - Do we drop the common case for unique element and build in a index_recipes function?

+**Before picking a path review our existing codebase against our constraints**

 # Part 2.4: Think about the innerHTML, look at `index_recipes.js`